HH-2020/NLP_Learning/Transformer-model/README.md

 # Transformer

-This project was using a transformer model from huggingface to classify a kaggle dataset.
+This project is using a transformer model from huggingface to classify amazon-reviews into two groups. (positive and negative)

 ## Reference: